Piano Lessons in the heart of Mississauga

 Many other inventions and improvements, including the double hopper (which allowed for rapid repetition of notes and better control of the dynamics), increased the range of the keyboard from six to seven octaves and led to the presentation of the first piano as we know it today.

-The Evolution Of the Piano
+The Evolution Of The Piano

 Square Piano – is actually rectangular shape with strings running horizontally along with the keyboard.
 It was designed in France in the latter part of the seventeenth century, was improved upon by German piano designers, and commonly used all over Europe.